google/opencasebook/ambiguity.md

 WHICH PRECLUDE A DETERMINATION AS A MATTER OF LAW.**

-Having determined the contract is reasonably susceptible to the meaning given it by Wolf, we address the second step in the analysisthe ultimate construction to be placed on the ambiguous language.
+Having determined the contract is reasonably susceptible to the meaning given it by Wolf, we address the second step in the analysis: the ultimate construction to be placed on the ambiguous language.
 As noted, where no extrinsic evidence is introduced or the evidence is not in conflict, an appellate court will independently construe the contract.[^noconflict] "Where, however, a conflict in